 Bucktail Monument in Driftwood pays tribute to the Bucktails, or 700 soldiers of the 42nd infantry who fought in the Civil War.
 The Bucktail Regiment was engaged in numerous critical battles including Dranesville; the Seven Days Battles of Mechanicsville, Gaines Mill, New Market Crossroads and Malvern Hill; Second Bull Run; South Mountain; Antietam; Fredericksburg; Gettysburg; the Wilderness and Spotsylvania and finally, Bethesda Church.

 If you find yourself in the city of Brotherly Love, visit the beautiful, historic building that houses the Union League of Philadelphia.
 There, you will discover Civil War-era collections that reflect the building's founding mission: to support the policies of President Abraham Lincoln.

 Follow in President Lincoln’s tracks as he traveled through York County to give one of the most iconic speeches in history — the Gettysburg Address.
 Steam Into History and the William H. Simpson #17, a faithful-replica locomotive of the period, whisk you along the rails and back in time to relive the experiences of this historic era.

 On permanent display at the Columns Museum in the Pocono Mountains is the Lincoln Flag — the 36-star American flag that was draped over the rail of the President’s Box at Ford’s Theater, and after he was shot, was placed under Lincoln’s head.

-Visit the town of Columbia, where residents set fire to its bridge to stop the Confederate’s eastward advance forcing the troops to head west instead — a pivotal change that eventually led to the Battle of Gettysburg, turning the tide of the war.
+Visit the town of Columbia, where residents set fire to its bridge to stop the Confederate army’s eastward advance forcing the troops to head west instead — a pivotal change that eventually led to the Battle of Gettysburg and turned the tide of the Civil War.